 About Felix Ampadu

 I did fieldwork in an Afro-Empowerment Organisation (NGO) in Copenhagen, Denmark, looking at how empowerment is practice as a means to Citizenship and the demand for the values inherent in the concept of Citizenship.
-I have a broader interest in issues of development in ‘developing countries’ (sub-Saharan Africa and Southern America) with a focus on the Challenges of developmental programmes and its implementation by international development agencies.
+I have a broader interest in issues of development in ‘developing countries’ (sub-Saharan Africa) with a focus on the Challenges of developmental programmes and its implementation by international development agencies.
+More specifically, I also have interest in the extractive industry - Multinational Mining Corporations working in developing countries and Corporate Social Responsibility; with a focus on Globalisation - Financing, Technology, and the Anthropology of Natural Resource Management and Sustainability.

 M.A.
 Thesis: Empowerment in Practice in a Welfare State, A means to Citizenship: Ethnography of an Afro-Empowerment Organisation in Denmark.